A hand gripping a large knife in a dirty tiled bathroom

 The threat isn’t supernatural.
 It’s coded.

-Techno-Thriller essentials:
+Techno-Thriller Essentials:

 Ex Machina • Upgrade • The Girl With the Dragon Tattoo